cslarsen/mickey-scheme/README.md

 ---------

 In short, you need GNU autoconf, automake and libtool to build Mickey from the GitHub sources.
-If you want to build to a `build` directory, to this:
+If you want to build to a `build` directory, do this:

     $ ./autogen.sh
     $ mkdir build
-    $ ./configure --prefix=`pwd`/install
+    $ ./configure --prefix=`pwd`/build
     $ make -j

 You should run the test suite as well: